yczhang-seu/yc-PhotoWakeUp/README.md

 The original project website (and paper): https://grail.cs.washington.edu/projects/wakeup/ <br>
 Many thanks to the original authors contributions! <br>
 <br>
 The implementation of `section 4.1.
 Mesh Warping, Rigging, & Skinning` of the original paper is complete.
-With an input including human in front view and without self-occlusion, a 3D-model that matches the boundary of the input human area could be constructed.
+With an input including human of front view and without self-occlusion, a 3D-model that matches the boundary of the input human area could be constructed.
 Texture, animation and background could be added using Maya2019. <br>
 <br>
 The implementation of `section 4.2 Self-occlusion` is not completed.
 File `smpl_seg` includes the per-vertex label of smpl model(based on https://github.com/ZhengZerong/SmplLabeling), and codes in file `labelmap` could be used to generate and warp body label map.
 However, those final steps to deal with self-occlusion are not implemented in this project. <br>
 # Examples